 - When ordering information and sections in your resume, prioritize according to the needs of the employer.
-Put the most important information toward the top and to the left. - Choose a format and heading that effectively communicate the combination of skills and abilities that highlight your qualifications for the position and provide insight into you as a unique person.
-Refer to Possible Section Headings box on page 1 for ideas. - Length of resume varies according to field of interest and level of experience.
-Generally, undergraduates will have a one-page resume.
+Put the most important information toward the tip and to the left. - Choose a format and headings that effectively communicate the combination of skills and abilities that highlight your qualifications for the position and provide insight into you as a unique person.
+Refer to Possible Section Headings box for ideas (See Page 2). - Length of resume varies according to field of interest and level of experience.
+Generally, undergraduates with little or no professional experience will have a onepage resume.
 Experienced workers and some graduate students, along with students in certain disciplines, may have two pages.
 See your career services office for help in determining the appropriate length.